delta-io/delta/PROTOCOL.md

 ```

 ## Checkpoint Schema
 The following examples uses a table with two partition columns: "date" and "region" of types date and string, respectively, and three data columns: "asset", "quantity", and "is_available" with data types string, double, and boolean.

-If the table is on a Reader Version up to 2 and a Writer Version up to 6, its checkpoint schema will look as follows:
+The checkpoint schema will look as follows:

 ```
 |-- metaData: struct